These short quizzes can give you a very quick idea of your attachment style.

-The interview triggers the client’s ‘attachment mechanism’ by asking the client questions about childhood attachment situations.
-The responses are then coded for patterns that place the client into one or a combination of attachment styles (secure, dismissing, preoccupied, disorganized, unresolved).
+The interview triggers your ‘attachment mechanism’ by asking you questions about childhood attachment situations.
+The responses are then coded for patterns that place you into one or a combination of attachment styles (secure, dismissing, preoccupied, disorganized, unresolved).

 The interview takes a comprehensive look at childhood experiences in terms of the caregiver’s level of: